-Another way to wager on football games is betting the total.
+Another way to wager on college football is by betting the total.
 You can bet on over/under the total number of points scored by both teams.
 If the total is set at 49, the final score must be more than 49 points to win the over and fewer than 49 points to win the under.

-Teasers give you a better chance to cover each game and offer a better payout than straight bets but are more difficult to win because two or more teams must beat the point spread.
+Teasers give you a better chance to cover each game and offer a better payout than straight bets but are more difficult to win because two or more of your teams must beat the point spread.
 Again though, because the spreads alter so much in college football, teasers are more popular in NFL games, because spreads are rarely more than 10 points.
 If Ohio State is -21, a 7-point teaser makes the Buckeyes -14, so they still need to win the game comfortably by two touchdowns or more.

 College Football Parlay Betting

-Parlay bets are wagers that include two or more teams with larger payouts than a straight bet.
+Parlay bets are wagers that include two or more picks with larger payouts than a straight bet.
 Parlay bets may include different sports, point spreads, moneylines and totals but all must win or the wager loses.

 College Football Futures Betting

-College Football Prop Betting
+College Football Prop Betting Picks